Andrew0000/RxUtils/README.md

 ```
 2. Add `implementation 'com.github.Andrew0000:RxUtils:$latest_version'` to the module-level `build.gradle`

-# Usage:
+# Some examples:

-Helpers for RxJava.
+### JointObservable

-For example: reusing ongoing Observable/Single work without duplication.
+Reusing ongoing Observable/Single work without duplication.
 It may be helpful for reduce network traffic or another heavy or long-running work.
-It also supports requests keys and can be managed easier than ConnectableObservable.
+It also supports request keys and can be managed easier than ConnectableObservable.

 Example:
 ```